programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 ## Designing Requests

 The prevailing design philosophy of modern APIs is called REST.
 For our purposes, the most important thing about REST is that it's based on the four methods defined by the HTTP protocol: POST, GET, PUT, and DELETE.
 These correspond to the four traditional actions performed on data in a database: CREATE, READ, UPDATE, and DELETE.
-In this tutorial, we'll only be concerned with GET requests, which corresspond to reading from a database.
+In this tutorial, we'll only be concerned with GET requests, which correspond to reading from a database.

 Because HTTP requests are so integral to using a REST API, many design principles revolve around how requests should be formatted.
 Let's first consider a weak or poorly-designed example of an API request: